 - Fairware’s involvement in the activism side of the B-Corporation community

-- Insights they’ve gained from being a certified B Corp for 10 years
+- Insights they’ve gained from being a certified B Corporation for 10 years

 - Tips on the B Corp certification and re-certification process